Rmdir command linux guide

 Command definition

-command in Linux is used to remove empty directories from the file system.
+The rmdir command in Linux is used to remove empty directories from the file system.
 It stands for "remove directory" and will only delete a directory if it is completely empty; if the directory contains files or other directories, the command will fail and return an error message.
 This command is a straightforward way to clean up your file system by removing unnecessary directories without affecting the contents of the directories.

 Usage examples